eyeem/Public-API/endpoints/albums/GET_albums_id_photos.md

 ### Description
 ***
-Retrieves photos of an album specified in the id URL query parameter.
+Retrieves photos of an album specified in the id URL query parameter, sorted chronologically.

 ### Parameters
 ***